How Long Does a Solar Carport Installation Take?

 In addition, the inverters, EV chargers (if part of the installation), and solar storage batteries (if installing) are installed.

-The duration of this stage can range from 4-8 weeks, depending on the size of the carport installation.
+The duration of this stage can range around 4-8 weeks, depending on the size of the carport installation.

 Image 28